SzymonSauer/countdown-app-js/README.md

 # Search Engine
-This is simple apllication that allows to search the list of drinks.
+This is simple apllication that allows to count down the time to an event.

 * [General info](#general-info)
 * [Technologies](#technologies)